rufinv/Intro2AI-class/Lecture7/index.md

 * Self-attention
 * The Transformer architecture
+* (Large) Language Models
 	* Transformers for Embedding : BERT
 	* Transformers for Generation : GPT2
 * Application : Finetuning and language generation with Transformers